Krewella: 2018–2020: Coke Studio and zer0

-2019–2020: zer0
+In August 2018, they released "Soldier" in collaboration with American bass producer Jauz as part of his album "The Wise and the Wicked".
 In mid-2019, Krewella started teasing a 'new era' on their social media pages.
 The first single from their next album, "Mana" was released on August 22, 2019.
 A music video created by French artist Gabyo was released on the same day, featuring an extended version of the song.
 The extended version was released on streaming platforms in September 2019, alongside a remix by American producer Slippy.
 The second single, "Ghost" was released in October 2019, alongside a music video.

 In December 2019, Krewella released "Good On You" in collaboration with Indian producer Nucleya.
 On the same day, they announced their second studio album "zer0", due to be released on January 31.
 A music video for "Good On You" was released two weeks later, which was filmed during Krewella's visit to India for Sunburn Festival.
 The final single from the album, "Greenlights" was released on January 18, 2020.
 A music video was released on the same day, filmed in Indonesia and included footage from their set at Djakarta Warehouse Project.
 This gave Krewella's second number one on Billboard's Dance/Mix Show Airplay chart in April 2020.
-As of 2022, the song has amassed over 13 million streams on Spotify.

-The album "zer0" was released on January 31, 2020.
+The album zer0 was released on January 31, 2020.
 The album featured the tracks "zer0", "Mana" (Extended Mix), "Good On You" (with Nucleya), "Anxiety" (featuring Arrested Youth), "Paradise" (featuring Asim Azhar), "Like We" (featuring Yung Baby Tate and Alaya), "Scissors", "Ghost", "Martyr", "Overboard" and "Greenlights".

-A tour for the zer0 album was announced, featuring 13 shows across North America, set to begin in April 2020.
-The tour was cancelled due to the Covid-19 Pandemic.

-Two remix EPs of "zer0" were released in March and April 2020 respectively, featuring remixes from MOTi, REAPER, Lit Lords, MADGRRL, Slippy, Prince Fox, Toneshifterz, BEAUZ, SHIVARASA and Futuristic Polar Bears.
+A tour for the album was announced, featuring 13 shows across North America, set to begin in April 2020.
+The tour was cancelled due to the COVID-19 pandemic.
+Two remix EPs of zer0 were later released in March and April 2020 respectively, featuring remixes from Moti, Prince Fox, Futuristic Polar Bears and others.

-In May 2020, Krewella released "Goddess" in collaboration with Australian sister duo NERVO, featuring Indo-American rapper Raja Kumari.
-The song featured heavy themes of women's empowerment, as Krewella and NERVO are two of the most prominent female acts in electronic music.
-To fit this theme, three remixes of the song were released, by Brooke Evers, Holly T and Sippy, all of whom are also women in electronic music.
+In May 2020, Krewella released "Goddess" in collaboration with Australian sister duo Nervo, featuring Indo-American rapper Raja Kumari.
 In July 2020, Krewella released "Rewind" with Yellow Claw, alongside an animated music video.
 Due to the cancellation of the "zer0" Tour, Krewella worked with Insomniac Events to create the "zer0 Live Concert Experience"; a virtual event held on November 27, 2020.
 This featured a hybrid DJ/Live Vocal set from Krewella, as well as DJ sets from support acts SHIVARASA and REAPER, both of whom were featured on the zer0 remix EPs.
-The event was broadcast on Insomniac's Twitch (service) page, and has since been uploaded to both Insomniac and Krewella's YouTube channels.
+The event was broadcast on Insomniac's Twitch page, and has since been uploaded to both Insomniac and Krewella's YouTube channels.
 During this, they premiered a new song, "Lay It Down", which was released as a bonus track on the limited "zer0" vinyl.